R3Conclave/conclave-core-sdk/docs/docs/faq.md

 ## Development and deployment

-### What Java versions are usable?
+### What Java versions are supported?

-Please see [System Requirements](system-requirements.md#jdk-compatibility) for documentation on supported JDKs.
+Conclave requires at least Java 8 to build and run an enclave application.
+Java 17 (LTS) is recommended.

 ### At which points in time is a connection with Intel needed?